h4ckyou/h4ckyou.github.io/_posts/2026-05-16-memento-htb.md

 It would have been easier to make a ROP chain to just `mprotect()` the `bss`, `read()` to it and jump to it xD

 > An issue that occurred with `gets()` was that the `pop rsi` gadget contained a newline character which made the call to `gets` stop.
-I didn't realize on time and almost went insane.. but the fix was to use a varient of it and assert the payload doesn't contain `\n`
+I didn't realize on time and almost went insane.. but the fix was to use a variant of it and assert the payload doesn't contain `\n`

 Well, that's all 😎